scaleway/terraform-provider-scaleway/docs/resources/secret_version.md

 ## Attributes Reference

-This section lists the attributes that are exported when the `scaleway_secret_version` resource is created:
+In addition to all arguments above, the following attributes are exported:

 - `revision` - The revision number of the secret version.
 - `status` - The status of the secret version.